 My client wanted something unique and remarkable.
 They said: "We want that when people see it, they will have to know what it is".
 And I was not allowed to see the original branding or packaging.

 I decided to give Macau Ale a sense of heritage, a perfection developed through time.
-To mix that heritage with a sense of modernity; to create a new classic.
-And to give it a sense of being an art-deco legend with the clear Asian roots the ale has.
+To mix that heritage with a sense of modernity; to feel new yet classic.
+And to give it a sense of being an art-deco legend with the clear Asian roots of the ale.

-Macau Island was once colonized by the Portuguese for a long period, it now holds a very unique mix of cultures.
-This inspired me bring into the brand a combination of asian aesthetics, with a line quality reminiscent of colonial architecture.
+Macau Island's unique cultural mix of asian roots and a Portuguese influence – inspired me to bring into the brand a combination of asian aesthetics, and hints of colonial architecture.

 Each of the four corners of the illustrative image represents the old world view of the 4 corners of the world.
 And each corner has its own horizon of sea and stars fading into the distance, from which a resounding wave rises to meet the other waves of the other three worlds.
 Where these four corners of the world merge, is the international cross-cultural origin of Macau.